CORRECTED-US STOCKS-S&P 500, Nasdaq rise as tech stocks gain, oil rebounds

 By Sruthi Shankar

-June 23 The S&P 500 and the Nasdaq Composite were higher in late morning trading on Friday as technology shares rose and oil prices rebounded from multi-month lows.
+June 23 (Reuters) - The S&P 500 and the Nasdaq Composite were higher in late morning trading on Friday as technology shares rose and oil prices rebounded from multi-month lows.

 The Dow Jones Industrial Average was little changed, weighed by a drop in Home Depot and UnitedHealth.